 From the 20th of September, landlords will need to provide information with their claim about the tenant’s circumstances, including information on how the Coronavirus pandemic has affected them.

 If this information is not provided or the information is not sufficient, County court judges can adjourn the possession claim.
 In our opinion, this is likely to be one of the first thing judges will look at even before you step into the courtroom.

 We have already primed our members on this issue and created documents and templates members can use.
 If the Ministry of justice does provide templates or prescribed documents, you should use them if they do not use our documents to assist you.

 Existing possession claims need to be re-activated

 The requirement to re-activate the existing Possession claim

 If a possession claim was issued before 3rd August, landlords (claimant) must notify the Court and the tenant that they still intend to proceed with the possession claim.
 Failing to do this will mean your claim will not proceed and be stayed.

 Possession claims under section 21, including accelerated possession claims, also need to serve notice of re-activation.

-We have been informed fine details regarding some of the changes will be available from the Government, as soon as we have them, we will publish them with our comments.
+We have been informed of fine details regarding some of the changes that will be available from the Government, as soon as we have them, we will publish them with our comments.